-Orchids are a diverse group of plants with over 25,000 species.
-This makes them one of the largest families of flowering plants on earth.
+There are over 25,000 species of orchids.
+So they’re a diverse group!
+In fact they’re one of the largest families of flowering plants on earth.

-So I’m going to share some of the most stunning orchid varieties that not only thrive indoors but also add a touch of exotic beauty to your home.
-With the right care and attention these orchids can give you some breathtaking blooms all year-round.
+So I’m going to go through some of best and most beautiful orchid varieties that are perfect for growing indoors but that will also bring a bit of exotic charm to your home.
+As long as you care for them well you can have some breathtaking flowers and blooms all year.

 Phalaenopsis (Moth Orchid)